 We have used this in a variety of different ways over the past few years, from short workshops to guiding out own client work.

-Watch this talk to understand the while process, and see how it might help you:
+Watch this talk to understand the whole process, and see how it might help you: